Four Benefits of Bidirectional People Counters

 Maximizing the returns from an investment in people counting solutions means leveraging these technologies to do much more than simply “count heads.”
 When used to their fullest extent, people counting systems can provide data that’s valuable both for basic business metrics such as conversion rates as well as more nuanced insights into areas ranging from staff deployments to measuring the impact of marketing programs.

 A key requirement for garnering this range of business benefits is the use of bidirectional people counters, which are capable of tracking peoples’ movements in various directions.
-Bidirectional people counting systems (which can include both video and thermal-based sensors) reveal whether someone is entering or exiting, providing accurate customer counts at any time.
+Bidirectional people counting systems (which can include both image processing and thermal-based sensors) reveal whether someone is entering or exiting, providing accurate customer counts at any time.
 Overhead sensors provide a more detailed view of traffic movement throughout a location, revealing not only how many people are in the store but also where they go, how long they stay, and what they do.

 Bidirectional people counters offer benefits in four critical areas: